Where is Tobago located?

 The island has two major seasons: dry and wet.
 The dry season typically occurs from December to May, while the months of June to November account for the rainier periods of the year, with average rainfall measuring 200cm (40in.)

-Where can I access WiFi/Internet?
+How can I access Internet and WiFi?

 Local mobile phone network providers are Digicel and Bmobile, both of which offer prepaid SIM cards and plans inclusive of unlimited data.